jiyorude/theMachinimaVault/TERMS OF USE.md

 ---

-##### Everytime you download, read and/or use any of the information or assets found inside of the Machinima Vault, you agree to the following terms of use:
+##### Every time you download, read and/or use any of the information or assets found inside of the Machinima Vault, you agree to the following terms of use:

 ### [1] - WARRANTIES